Dave Foley: Personal life

 Foley married Canadian writer Tabatha Southey on December 31, 1991.
 They divorced in 1997.
 The couple has two children.
 In 2001, an interim child support agreement obligated Foley to pay Southey $10,700 a month, a figure based on his income when NewsRadio was in production.
-By 2011, Foley claimed that his earnings had declined to the point that the $10,700 sum constituted "literally 400 per cent of [his] income," but he was unable to get the obligation reduced in court.
+By 2011, Foley claimed that his earnings had declined to the point that the $10,700 sum constituted "literally 400 percent of [his] income" but he was unable to get the obligation reduced in court.
 Owing over half a million dollars in back payments, he believed that if he returned to Canada he would be arrested under orders from Ontario's Family Responsibility Office.
 By 2013, Foley and Southey had settled a child support lawsuit, and he was able to resume work in the country of his birth.
 After he took the lead role in Spun Out, he told Vancouver's The Georgia Straight that "I made enough money to pay the price of admission to Canada."

 Foley married his second wife, actress Crissy Guerrero, on August 1, 2002.
 The marriage ended in a divorce in 2008.
-They have a daughter, Alina Chiara Foley, born April 16, 2003, who worked as a child actor.
+They have a daughter, Alina Chiara Foley, who has worked as a child actor.
 Guerrero and Foley subsequently reconciled and were remarried on December 31, 2016.

-Throughout his entire life, Foley has suffered from depression.
+Throughout his life, Foley has suffered from depression.
 He "used to drink quite a bit", but stopped drinking on December 22, 2014, after he fell backwards while intoxicated, resulting in a severe head injury.
-Foley received a subdural hematoma and spent four days in the intensive care unit.
-In February 2019, he remarked that he hadn't "had a drink in four years" and had experienced almost no depression following his injury.
+Foley suffered a subdural hematoma and spent four days in the intensive care unit.
+In February 2019, he remarked that he had not "had a drink in four years" and had experienced almost no depression following his injury.